What do universities need to do to redefine their purpose, value and relevance to the many and not just the few?

 As part of our Festival Focus Day, What Have Universities Ever Done For Us?, our speakers discuss how universities help advance social mobility and social justice.

-Join in the conversation with speakers including Maths teacher Bobby Seagull; Anne-Marie Canning of King’s College London; Andy Westwood of the University of Manchester; Kate Sandars of FutureLearn and Andrew Parsons of the University of York.
+Join in the conversation with speakers including Maths teacher and University Challenge star Bobby Seagull; Anne-Marie Canning of King’s College London; Andy Westwood of the University of Manchester; Kate Sandars of FutureLearn and Andrew Parsons of the University of York.
+The seesion is chaired by Sir Malcolm Grant, Chancellor of the University of York.

 Please note: The times for this event are different to those advertised in the Festival brochure.